AIPG Policies and Procedures

 a.
 No member of the adjudicatory board shall be an Executive Committee member.

 b.
-In most cases, the adjudicator or members of the adjudicatory board shall be Past Presidents of the Institute who are disinterested and who have appropriate knowledge of the technical issues, if any, involved in determining whether the formal charges are true or not.
+The adjudicator and members of the adjudicatory board shall be Past Presidents of the Institute or Certified Professional Geologists who are disinterested and who have applicable knowledge of the technical issues, if any, involved in determining whether the formal charges are true or not.

 d.
 An adjudicatory board shall select a chairman and a recording secretary.